A – Z of Skin

 The term hirsutism refers to excessive hair production in both males and females.
 However, medically it is used to define increased hair growth in women.
 Hirsutism affects 5-10% of women.More

 Hives is a skin condition also known as Urticaria.
 It produces an itchy rash that tends to come and go and can last for a variable period of time.
 The condition can be acute (lasting less than 6 weeks) or chronic (lasting longer than 6 weeks).
 Most cases of urticaria have no known cause.More

-Hori’s naevus presents as benign (harmless) blue-grey to gray-brown patchy and spotty pigmentation on the prominence of the cheeks.
+Also known as ...
+Acquired Naevus of Ota-like Macules (ABNOM) and Naevus Fusco-caeruleus Zygomaticus.
+Hori’s naevus presents as benign (harmless) blue-grey to grey-brown patchy and spotty pigmentation on the prominence of the cheeks.
 The condition usually appears in adulthood.
 It is most common in middle-aged Asian women.More

 Hormonal acne also known as adult acne, is acne that continues past the ages of 18 to 20 or starts in the early 20s in individuals who may not have had a previous problem with acne.More

 Hot comb alopecia also known as Central centrifugal cicatricial alopecia (CCCA) is a chronic and progressive type of scarring alopecia that results in permanent hair loss.
 CCCA most commonly starts in the centre of the scalp and, without treatment, expands over time causing an irreversible area of baldness.
 It is most commonly seen in middle-aged African women.More

 Human papillomavirus also known as warts, are abnormal growths of the skin and mucosa caused by an infection with the human papillomavirus (HPV).More